 Summary: In this guide, you will learn methods to fix Exchange 501 JET_ErrLogFileCorrupt Error on MS Exchange server 2019, 2016, 2013, and 2010.
 The Exchange database error 501 occurs when a user fails to mount the Exchange database due to a corrupt log file.

-Microsoft Exchange Server is composed of many components, each having their own vitality.
-The Jet Database Engine and Transaction Logs are two inconspicuous, yet essential aspects of the whole Exchange setup.
+Microsoft Exchange Server is composed of various components, each has its own vitality.
+The JET Database Engine and Transaction Logs are two inconspicuous, yet essential aspects of the whole Exchange setup.
 Any glitch in either of them and the functioning of the entire server can get disrupted.

 Log file header damage

 Bad sectors on the server’s hard drives

 Technical or mechanical faults within the server

 Usually, administrators recover the database from a previous backup or previously committed log files in order to bring back the database to a consistent state and server online.

 However, this technique might not work in this particular case as corrupted log files themselves are the reason behind the database’s inconsistency.
 In such a scenario, other more advanced solutions such as an Exchange repair tool is needed to get rid of the problem.

 To check the log files status, follow these steps,